quanqixian/EVHttpServer/README.md

 # Introduction

-EVHttp Server is just an http server implemented by encapsulating libevent using c++, It provides:
+EVHttpServer is just an http server implemented by encapsulating libevent using c++, It provides:

 - Simpler api